House of Secrets: The Burari Deaths

 House of Secrets: The Burari Deaths is a 2021 docuseries by Netflix.
 Created by Leena Yadav and Anubhav Chopra, the three-part series explores the theories surrounding the demise of 11 members of the same family on 30 June 2018.
 Termed as the Burari deaths by the media, the true-crime docuseries released on 8 October 2021.
 The series is directed by Leena Yadav and Anubhav Chopra.
-A. R. Rahman and his ensemble of musician group, Qutub-E-Kripa, composed and produced the score of the docuseries.
+A. R. Rahman and his ensemble of musician group, Qutub-E-Kripa, composed and produced the score of the docuseries, dialogues by Tyson Newton Fernandez.
 Yogendra Mogre and Katherine Leblond are the producers while Aseem Bajaj and James Haygood are the executive producers.